 Another recommendation I always make is to buy a used bike for your first one.
 Since your first bike is a learning tool, odds are that you’ll make some mistakes (everyone does) and drop it in the parking lot or driveway.
 It’s better to get those mistakes out of the way on a used bike instead of scratching up a pristine brand new one.
 Besides, you can sell a used bike for only slightly less than you paid for it when it comes time to upgrade.
 I bought my first bike used for $3800 and sold it nine months later for $3500; i.e. I basically paid only $300 to use that bike for nine months.

 You might hear someone tell you that you’ll wish you got something bigger and that you should just get the bike you want, but I disagree.
-Your first bike is a learning tool and like the beginner equipment in all activities, it needs to be forgiving so you can learn as quickly as possible.
-Craigslist is littered with barely used bikes; many new riders quit because they buy too much bike and get frustrated or scared.
-Start smaller, learn, get comfortable, then move on to the better stuff.
-Every rider ends up trading bikes several times, and it’s surprisingly easy to sell used bikes that new riders are looking for.
+Your first bike is a learning tool and like beginner equipment in all activities, it needs to be forgiving so you can learn as quickly as possible, and then you’ll move on to the good stuff later.
+Most riders end up trading bikes several times anyway, and it’s surprisingly easy to sell used bikes that new riders are looking for.

 As for specific models, check my list of the best new starter bikes if you’re dead set on buying new.
 Most of them can be found as used models though, so keep that in mind as you’re looking around.